ossuminc / sbt-ossuminc 0.22.2

 An sbt plugin that can be used for a wide range of projects.
 This plugin is the only requirement for every project at Ossum Inc. and is maintained by and for that company.
 However, it is likely quite useful for other companies because of its modularity and ability to override the Ossum Inc. defaults.

-sbt-ossuminc is likely most useful if you:
+sbt-ossuminc is likely most helpful if you:

 • Believe in using mono-repos containing many subprojects